 - Any layer masks or photo manipulation should be of good quality.
 The masking should be clean and sharp, where style appropriate.

 - Viewing angles and perspectives must look realistic and visually correct.

 - Illustrations can be created in any medium, as long as the Zip you chose to upload includes a good quality, high resolution JPG or PNG file.

-- The purpose of the illustration category is for rasterized art and drawings.
-We discourage the use of text in illustrations.
+- We discourage the use of text in illustrations.
 If you must include text, do so with an included PSD or EPS file with the lettering on a separate layer to the picture.

-- Template file must be in PSD file format.
+- Template files must be in PSD file format.

-- Template file must be made up of smart objects and layers.
+- Template files must be made up of Smart Objects, Filters and Layers.

 Actions should not be included in these items as these are better suited to the Add-ons -> Photoshop category.

 Decorative (GraphicRiver only)